Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Methodology

-where the corresponding eigenvalues and POD modes are $\{\lambda_n\}_{n=1}^{\tilde{N}}$ and $\{\phi_n(\bm{x})\}_{n=1}^{\tilde{N}}$, respectively.
-In this study, the number of POD modes $\tilde{N}$ is set as its maximum possible value, which equals to the number of points in $S$.
-Therefore, any instance of the training dataset can be expanded as
+to obtain the eigenvalues $\sigma_n$ and the POD eigenmodes $\phi_n(\bm{x})$, where $n=1,\ldots,N_S$ and $N_S$ equals to the number of points in $S$.
+We remark that $\phi_n(\bm{x})$ are not Fourier modes, as the presence of the internal gap breaks the homogeneity.
+Any realization of the measured field in $S$ can be decomposed as

-where $\{b_n^c\}_{n=1}^{\tilde{N}}$ represents the corresponding POD coefficients.
-In the next step, the EPOD modes for the velocity module in the gap region are obtained as